 During the probationary period, no additional convictions can be received and all requirements imposed in the deferral agreement must be satisfied.
 This will usually include payment of the fine and costs.
 Deferred disposition is authorized in Article 45.051 of the Texas Code of Criminal Procedure.
 If deferred disposition is successfully completed, the violation will not be reported on your driving record.
 You may request deferred disposition in person or online.

-- If you are younger than 25 years of age you will be required to see the Judge to request deferred disposition and you may be required to take a driving safety course as part of your deferral.
+If you are younger than 25 years of age, and you are not eligible for the driving safety course, you will be required to see the Judge to request deferred disposition and you may be required to take a driving safety course as part of your deferral.

 You must appear in person before the Judge to request deferred for these violations:

-- Speeding in a school zone 15 mph over the posted speed limit
+Speeding in a school zone 25 mph over the posted speed limit.

 Speeding 15 mph and over the posted speed limit in a school zone and under the age of 25.

 Any violation that occurred in a construction zone.

 Any violation involving an accident resulting in damage to a vehicle, striking a fixture, landscape, or unattended vehicle.